Credit Card Icon

 • Discharge

-You might also experience and a gritty sensation.
+You might also experience discomfort and a need to consult an eye care professional.
 It’s common to feel anxious when facing these symptoms, but we want to reassure you that seeking help is the best step forward.
-If you notice any of these , it is important to consult professional for an accurate diagnosis and appropriate treatment.
+If you notice any of these eye infection symptoms, it is important to consult a professional for an accurate diagnosis and appropriate treatment.
 Remember, you are not alone in this; we are here to help you through this process.

 Conclusion